 Teec Nos Pos Single Navajo Saddle Blanket.
 Currently on loan to the Booth Museum in Cartersville GA.
 Woven for a Navajo saddle to be used as a saddle throw, adorning the top of the saddle for extra padding and show.
 The designs in this piece tell us it's from the Teec Nos Pos area of the reservation.

 Navajo double saddle blanket with a very graphic design.
 Hand carded, hand spun and hand dyed native wool.
 The more you inspect this piece, the more beautiful it becomes, with it's highly variegated brown wool field.

 From the Crystal area.
 This Navajo rug has all natural wool except red and black which are over dyed.
 JB Moore design eleme...

+Double Navajo Saddle Blanket.
 This custom double saddle blanket is woven with hand carded, hand spun native wool with the white and blue is mohair wool.
 Look closely for the green in the corners.
 The initial RKJ was woven into the weaving.
 Likely woven for a rancher or family member.
-The initials make this piece unique - a piece of history.
-If only the weaving could ta...
+The initials make this piece unique - a piece of history...

 Navajo Single Saddle Blanket.
 Some saddle blankets were woven to be used only on special occasions.
 They were known as Sunday Saddle Blankets.
 This one is extra fancy with Germantown fringe.
 This saddle blanket was part of the Desert Caballeros Western Museum exhibit - Ride Through History: Saddles that Shaped the West.

 Single Navajo Saddle Blanket.
 The weaver hand-carded, hand-spun and hand dyed mohair wool.
 Rainbow bars are orange, red and lime green with a hint of natural grey wool.
 Orange animal figures might be horses.